fluidandelasticity2024/fluidandelasticity2024.github.io/location.md

 **From Paris to Bordeaux Saint-Jean train station (if you land at Roissy-Charles de Gaulle international airport)** - There is a direct train line from Roissy-Charles de Gaulle international airport (TGV train station) to Bordeaux Saint-Jean train station.
 (duration 3h45, from 120 €).
-A direct train line also connects Paris-Montparnasse train station (Paris *intra muros*) to Bordeaux Saint-Jean train station (one train leaving Paris-Montparnasse every hour, duration 2h05, from 105 €).
 Train tickets can be purchased on the **<a href="https://www.sncf-connect.com/app/home/search"> SNCF website </a>**.

 **From Bordeaux/Mérignac airport to Bordeaux Saint-Jean train station (if you land directly at Bordeaux-Mérignac airport)** -